PavanRangani/docs/docs/prd/tasks/sub-tasks-action.md

 ## Change Status
 ### UX Rules
 - Applicable only for Open Sub-Task.
--When the user changes the status of the sub-tasks to NA & On Hold, the system will remove the due date of that task.
+- When the user changes the status of the sub-tasks to NA or On Hold, the system will RESET the due date of that sub-tasks.

 ### UI Rule
 [Mockup](https://drive.google.com/file/d/1qVEjtvDcPAzZ23gvqZetwPV4m7YaFPS6/view?usp=sharing)